South Inlet Park

-A. Vehicles displaying the handicap placard are only exempt from the parking fee if the vehicle has specialized equipment, such as ramps, lifts, or foot or hand controls, for use by a person who has a disability, or is displaying the Florida Toll Exemption permit.
+A. Vehicles displaying the handicap placard are only exempt from the parking fee if the vehicle has specialized equipment, such as ramps, lifts, or foot or hand controls, for use by a person who has a disability, displaying a license plate for disabled veterans issued under s.
+320.084, s.320.0842, or s.
+320.0845, or displaying the Florida Toll Exemption permit.

 Q. Who do I contact for more information about the parking kiosks?

 A. For more information, please call 561-966-6653 You can also send questions and comments via email to: pbcParks@pbcgov.org